flyteorg/flytesnacks/cookbook/workflows/recipe_1/index.rst

 Examples
 ********

 Each combination is documented in the workflows in this folder.
 Below are some more concrete details.
+The full output of

 Statically
 ===========